Gloucester Parkway Extension

 About the Project

-This project will extend Gloucester Parkway from Loudoun County Parkway to the intersection of Pacific Boulevard and Nokes Boulevard in Loudoun County.
+This project is extending Gloucester Parkway from Loudoun County Parkway to the intersection of Pacific Boulevard and Nokes Boulevard in Loudoun County.

 The project consists of design and construction of 0.8 miles of a four-lane divided highway, a new bridge over Broad Run, intersection improvements at Loudoun County Parkway (Route 607) and Pacific Boulevard (Route 1036), and trail and sidewalk improvements.
-Traffic signals will also be constructed at both of the intersections referenced above.
+Traffic signals are also being constructed at both of the intersections referenced above.

 On March 3, 2014, VDOT entered into a Design-Build contract with Shirley/Dewberry for final design and construction of the project.
 Design and environmental permitting for the project were completed in December 2014.
 Right-of-way acquisition for the six private properties impacted by the project began in October 2014 and is expected to be completed by the spring of 2015.
 Construction started in Dec.
 2014 with completion scheduled in August 2016.

 VDOT is administering this project at the request of the Loudoun County Board of Supervisors.
 The project is being entirely funded by the county.